 - Donations from national, international and legal entities.

-- Profits gained from EFPM publications and/or materials.
+- Incomes gained from EFPM publications and/or materials.

 16.4.
-The EFPM members shall pay to the Treasurer the membership fee each year, prior to the annual General Assembly.
+The EFPM Corporate members have to pay the membership fee each year, prior to the annual General Assembly.
 This annual fee shall be determined in value and fixed by the General Assembly, upon proposal by the Executive Committee.

 16.5.
-New EFPM members will pay the fee starting from the following year of their affiliation and onwards.
+New EFPM Corporate members have to pay the fee starting from the following year of their affiliation and onwards.